See student life at Faulkner University:

 Faulkner University has been a part of Montgomery, Alabama since 1942 when Dr. Rex Turner, Dr. Leonard Johnson and Joe Greer established Montgomery Bible College on a few acres on Ann Street.
 Their mission was to create an institution that provided preacher training and education based in God’s Holy Word.

 Over the years, the school continued to grow.
 It was renamed Alabama Christian College in 1953, and 11 years later the present property on the Atlanta Highway was purchased.

 In 1975, the college opened extended campuses in Birmingham, Huntsville and Mobile.
 The Thomas Goode Jones School of Law was acquired in 1983, and a year later the college was accredited as a four-year university.

-The university is now home to five colleges: the Alabama Christian College of Arts and Sciences, the Harris College of Business and Executive Education, the V.P.
-Black College of Biblical Studies, the College of Education, and the Thomas Goode Jones School of Law.
+The university is now home to six colleges: the Alabama Christian College of Arts and Sciences, the Harris College of Business and Executive Education, the V.P.
+Black College of Biblical Studies, the College of Education, the College of Health Sciences, and the Thomas Goode Jones School of Law.
 A growing number of degree programs are now offered online, in addition to on-ground programs at our campuses.